Seymour Duncan

 Seymour Duncan is an American company best known for manufacturing guitar and bass pickups.
-They also manufacture effects pedals which are designed and assembled in America.
+They also manufacture effects pedals which are designed and assembled in United States.
 Guitarist and luthier Seymour W. Duncan and Cathy Carter Duncan founded the company in 1976, in Santa Barbara, California.

 History

 Seymour W. Duncan became interested in guitars at a young age.
 After lending his guitar to a friend who accidentally broke the pickup, Duncan decided to re-wind the pickup using a record player turntable to hold the pickup in place and rotate it while spooling wire around the pickup bobbin.
 Seymour was then inspired by how the guitar's tone improved, inspiring him to learn more about pickups from Les Paul - guitarist/inventor - and later mentor, Seth Lover: inventor of the humbucker.
 After developing considerable skill working on guitars, Duncan gained employment at London’s Fender Soundhouse.

 After moving to California he met and married Cathy Carter and decided to start a pickup rewinding service.
 With demand for his services growing, Duncan and Carter started offering custom Stratocaster, Telecaster, and humbucking pickups.
 Within two decades they were manufacturing an assortment of electric, bass, and acoustic guitar pickups; as well as electric guitar accessories.
 In 2012, Seymour Duncan was inducted into the Vintage Guitar Hall of Fame for contributions to the music industry.

 From the 1980s until 2013, Seymour Duncan made bass pickups under the Basslines brand name, before rebranding them under Seymour Duncan; without redesigning the pickups.

 Seymour continues to create pickups in Seymour Duncan's Santa Barbara factory in California.